 Additionally, one parent is required to provide health and dental insurance for the child.
 “The State of Texas has a very strong desire that the children which live in the state are properly cared for and have sufficient resources, paid for by their parents,” Dickson explained.

 Right to Involvement

 Both parents have the right to be involved in their child’s life.
 When your child is in your custody or possession, you have the right to take them to the doctor and the right to take them to church.
 Ultimately, the courts want what is best for the child.

 Family Law Benefits with Texas Legal

 As a member of Texas Legal, your Family Law benefit includes representation* for custody agreements and/or modifications.
 This is in addition to divorce, protective orders, and adoptions that also fall under Family Law.
 The average rate of these services without a Texas Legal Membership is $279 per hour in Texas.
 Make sure you are getting the most out of your benefits with Texas Legal by reviewing your plan’s benefits!

 Not a member of Texas Legal?
 Join for as little as $28 a month.
 If you are a veteran or bank with a credit union, your monthly cost could be even lower.
 Find out what your rate is today.

 *The Family Law benefit under the Secure and Preferred Plans covers participating attorneys’ billable time for uncontested modification, enforcement, or establishment of Family Law orders (OR up to 20 hours if contested).
 The Select Plan covers participating attorney’s billable time of up to 10 hours.
 Please reference plan documents for more details and other Family Law benefits limits.
-NOTE: all divorce, custody, and modification benefits are subject to a six (6) month waiting period and cover the primary policyholder only.
-For more details regarding your specific plan and available benefits, please contact Texas Legal at 1-800-252-9346 or firstname.lastname@example.org.
+NOTE: all divorce, custody, and modification benefits cover the primary policyholder only.
+For more details regarding your specific plan and available benefits, please contact Texas Legal at 1-800-252-9346 or email@example.com.